creyes17/dotfiles/readme.md

 This is my cloud backup of my personal configuration files.
 Use at your own risk.

+To install ohmyzsh, go to http://ohmyz.sh/ and follow the instructions.

 To set up the global gitignore file, run the following command from the root directory of this repo

     git config --global core.excludesfile ./.gitignore_global